rsubtil/controller_icons/DOCS.md

 - `Path`: Specify the controller lookup path
 - `Show Mode`: Set the input type this icon will appear on.
 When set to `Keyboard/Mouse` or `Controller`, the object will hide when the opposite input method is used.
 - `Force Type`: When set to other than `None`, forces the displayed icon to be either `Keyboard/Mouse` or `Controller`.
 Only relevant for input actions, other types of lookup paths are not affected by this.
+- `Custom Label Settings`: When text rendering is needed for multi-icon prompts, the texture uses the addon's settings by default.
+If you want to override for this particular icon, you can specify it here.

 ![](screenshots/docs/path.png)